rocpengliu/Seq2Sat/README.md

 ## Bugs or feature requests

-To inform us of any bugs or requests, please open a new issue or send an email to peng.liu@ec.gc.ca or rocpengliu@gmail.com
+To inform us of any bugs or requests, please open a new issue or send an email to peng.liu@ec.gc.ca

 ## Seq2Sate History & Updates
 07/27/2022 - added functions to generate html report